-We are delighted to announce that, following a vote across all our UK people and partners, Children With Cancer UK has been selected as our national charity for 2019/20.
+We are delighted to announce that we will be extending our support to Children With Cancer UK as our national charity for 2020/21.

 Children With Cancer UK currently fund more than 60 research projects at centres of excellence around the UK.
 These projects are investigating a broad range of childhood cancers – helping them to better understand these diseases and to find more effective, less toxic ways of treating them.